 The Iowa Flood Center (IFC) at the University of Iowa provides Iowans with accurate, state-of-the-art, science–based information to help individuals and communities better understand their flood risks.
 The IFC’s overarching objective is to improve flood monitoring and prediction capabilities in Iowa, while studying and developing strategies to reduce and manage floods.

-- Continuing to maintain instrumentation and data plans for over 250 stream stage sensors across the state;
+- Continuing to maintain instrumentation and data plans for over 250 stream stage sensors across the state.
+This year we need to visit all of the sensors to replace their modems, which will no longer be supported by our provider (Verizon) after 12/31/2019;

-- Continuing to improve upon, add, and maintain rain gauge and soil moisture/temperature monitoring platforms deployed in watersheds across the state in partnership with other IIHR projects (i.e. the Iowa Watersheds Project) and with other external partners;
+- Continuing to improve upon, add, and maintain rain gauge and soil moisture/temperature monitoring platforms deployed in watersheds across the state in partnership with other IIHR projects (i.e. the Iowa Watershed Approach) and with other external partners;

 - Continuing watershed-scale research to understand how small-scale mitigation projects can reduce flood damage in a watershed (in conjunction with the Iowa Watershed Approach);